The Best Leaders Stop The Drama, Not The Conflict

 - Use threats to get compliance

-- Double-down on failing strategies
+- Double down on failing strategies

 Conflict has crazy positive potential when used correctly.
 Leaders can harness the energy of conflict to drive innovation, connection, and performance.

-Stewardship of conflict energy requires compassionate accountability, a commitment to struggling with people through conflict rather than struggling against them to feel justified.
+Stewardship of conflict energy requires Compassionate Accountability® – a commitment to struggling with people through conflict rather than struggling against them to feel justified.

-Leaders who turn conflict into positive results
+Leaders who turn conflict into positive results:

-- Empathize to build emotional connection
+- Empathize to build an emotional connection

-- Validate feelings without condoning behavior
+- Validate feelings without condoning bad behavior

 - Share their own emotional experiences